 State pensions may be liable to taxes in your own country and in France, leading retirees to pay taxes in both countries.
 However, citizens of countries that have double-taxation treaties with France can reclaim tax from their own country.

 The income drawdown scheme gives you two options; capped and flexible.
 Capped schemes are the most common: you choose how much money you draw from your pension each month.
 If you want to draw a lump sum, you can draw up to certain amount (usually around 25%) of the total value of the pension fund.

 Flexible drawdown schemes allow you to draw any amount you wish provided the value of the pension fund satisfies the minimum income requirement (MIR).
 This option allows you to remove all your funds from your homeland pension and reinvest them in French commodities that may be more financially advantageous.

 Self-invested personal pensions (SIPPs)

 As is the case in most countries, state pensions don’t accrue enough savings to provide pensioners with insufficient income.
 Private pensions have been popular in France since the 1960s.
 In 2006, new pension rules were introduced to allow expats retiring in France to transfer SIPPs from abroad.
 The rules are somewhat complex as it depends on the type of funds being accessed in an offshore account.
-Offshore pension funds are taxable, unless the scheme is ‘tax-free’ income – but such funds may be disqualified under the rules of QROPS as they are not deemed to be in the spirit of the French social system.
+Offshore pension funds are taxable unless the scheme is tax-free income.
+Such funds may be disqualified under the rules of QROPS as they are not deemed to be in the spirit of the French social system.

 QROPS: transfer and consolidate your UK pension